Noizebomb/webapp-docker-deploy/README.md

 # webapp-docker-deploy
-deploy part of web app docker build
+deploy part of web app docker build on an ec2 instance